Frequently Asked Questions

 What happens if AI development stagnates?

 Our approach is designed to be valuable regardless of AI progress.
-Even with current AI capabilities, we can reduce maintenance burden and improve documentation.
+Even with current AI capabilities, we can reduce the maintenance burden and improve documentation.
 If AI improves faster than expected, we benefit more.
 If it stagnates, we still provide value to the community.

 What about environmental impact?